alerque/libertinus/README.md

 Libertinus fonts
 ================

+***This project is in maintenance mode.
+Only bug reports will be considered, or feature requests accompanied by pull requests.***

 ![Sample of Libertinus fonts](documentation/preview.png)

 Libertinus fonts is a fork of the Linux Libertine and Linux Biolinum fonts that